ta9-genx-leader/SmartStatis/AWS Lambda/Food/UpdateQuantityByID/README.md

-# UpdateFoodPrice package
+# UpdateQuantityByID package

-  The script is to update the price for the food by food ID.
+  The script is to update the quantity for the food by its food ID.

   In order to config the package properly, please download the file named "AddUser.zip" from this folder.